sfc-gh-tmeacham/SnowTransport/README.md

 Run
 ```
-conda config  --set solver classic (to do your choice explicit).
+conda config  --set solver classic
 ```
+(to make your choice explicit).

 Run
 ```
-conda config --remove-key solver to delete the solver: libmamba line from your .condarc file.
+conda config --remove-key solver
 ```
+to delete the solver: libmamba line from your .condarc file.

 Verify config
 ```